hulksunil/AirZen/README.md

 `git checkout -b your_name`

 ### When ready to push your code
-1. add the files to be commited
+1. Add the files to be commited
 `git add filename1, filename2,...`

-2. commit them with a resonable message
+2. Commit them with a resonable message
 `git commit -m "a message describing what changes you're making as well as any other important information"`

-3. push your changes to your branch
+3. Push your changes to your branch
-`git push origin personal branch`
+`git push origin your_name`